How To Hang Paper Flowers (without damaging the wall)

 How to hang paper flowers

-When I hung the largest flowers, I’m moving on to the smaller ones.
+Once I’ve hung the largest flowers, I move on to the smaller ones.
+And next up is this cute daisy.

 How to hang paper flowers